OpenInnovationNetwork/Projects/README.md

 Fork this repository in your github account.

-Take a look at the URL generated and identify your repository's user and name.
+Take a look at the URL generated and identify your repository's user and name.In this documentation, we will refer to them as REPO_USER and REPO_NAME, respectively.

 >
 > For example: